k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-2.md

 ::

-Let's install kubescape, it will help us use `Inspector Gadget` in a hands-off manner and produce an output, we can direclty consume:
+Let's install kubescape, it will help us use `eBPF/Inspector Gadget` in a hands-off manner via its nodeagent-component.
+So  we'll use a config that only installs the runtime-behaviour module produce an output that an end-user can directly consume, without having to deal with inspector gadget or ebpf or low-level stuff.

+TODO: current config incl other stuff, and I dunno why it wants to install clamAV/grype, it shouldn't need it for this exercise, but I havent found the right combo of settings...so currently, there are components being installed, that we dont need.

 Assuming, you havnt deleted the previously cloned repo: